probonopd/linuxdeployqt/README.md

 # linuxdeployqt

 linuxdeployqt takes an application as input and makes it self-contained by copying in the Qt libraries and plugins that the application uses.
+It is based on macdeployqt in the tools applications of the Qt Toolkit.

 __This is not fully working yet.__ Help is appreciated.